arades79/hyperdome/BUILD.md

 #### If you want the .exe to not get falsely flagged as malicious by anti-virus software

-OnionShare uses PyInstaller to turn the python source code into Windows executable `.exe` file.
+Hyperdome uses PyInstaller to turn the python source code into Windows executable `.exe` file.
 Apparently, malware developers also use PyInstaller, and some anti-virus vendors have included snippets of PyInstaller code in their virus definitions.
 To avoid this, you have to compile the Windows PyInstaller bootloader yourself instead of using the pre-compiled one that comes with PyInstaller.

 (If you don't care about this, you can install PyInstaller with `pip install PyInstaller==3.4`.)